datoviz/datoviz/docs/userguide.md

 ### Position

 The `position` property specifies the 3D coordinates of visual points.
 Some visuals require the point positions in a specific format.
 For instance, segment positions are defined by the 3D coordinates of the start and end points of each segment.
-Image positions are currently defined by the 2D coordinates of the upper left and lower right corners, though this may change based on user feedback.
+Image positions are currently defined by the 2D coordinates of the top left and bottom right corners, though this may change based on user feedback.

 To set the positions of a visual, for example the `point` visual, use this: